 That’s one of the reasons so many women are now on a quest for meaning.

 To find that reason to want to get up out of bed each day.
 The reason to live.
 The reason to die.
-Getting clarity on what a meaningful like looks like isn’t always easy, but that’s part of the process–of being an older woman with privilege, choice and the healthy to continue to be active as we age.
+Getting clarity on what a meaningful life looks like isn’t always easy, but that’s part of the process–of being an older woman with privilege, choice, and the healthy to continue to be active as we age.

 Many of us have recently experienced a change in circumstances or fresh perspectives on what’s important in life thanks to COVID.

 Some women in their forties, fifties, and beyond will have had children have left home, and be wondering what’s next.

 Around 20% of women who reach menopause haven’t had children, and for childless women, the quest for meaning often comes earlier in life as we’ve more time to fill.

 Western cultures still run mainly by white men of privilege have yet to celebrate the role of older women.
 It’s not that long ago that we were put in mental institutions when going through menopause.
 Older generations have said there became a time when they became invisible.